suchipi/yavascript/README.md

 ...and more.

+## APIs

+To view the APIs online:

+- An overview is available [here](./src/api/help/help.index.help.md)
+- more details can be found [in the `.d.ts` file](./yavascript.d.ts)

+Or, if you already have YavaScript installed:

+- Run `help()` from the REPL
-To view the APIs, read them online at https://github.com/suchipi/yavascript/blob/main/yavascript.d.ts, or, if you already have yavascript installed, run `yavascript --print-types` to print the yavascript.d.ts file for your release.
+- Use `yavascript --print-types` to obtain the `.d.ts` file for your release

-This file contains documented TypeScript type definitions which can be given to your IDE to assist you when writing scripts, even if you aren't writing your scripts in TypeScript.
+The `.d.ts` file contains documented TypeScript type definitions which can be given to your IDE to assist you when writing scripts, even if you aren't writing your scripts in TypeScript.

 You can also use the `help()` function in YavaScript's interactive repl to read formatted markdown documentation offline in your terminal.

+## Example

 Here's an example of a script using YavaScript: